 There are holes in this story, too (Campari wasn’t invented until half-way through his service in Senegal), but regardless of which Count you support, the Negroni’s status as a classic is unassailable.

-Winter is long, and nobody wants to be stuck drinking the same thing all season, but one of the things that has kept the Negroni in bartenders’ arsenals for more than a century is how easy it is to riff on.
+One of the things that has kept the Negroni in bartenders’ arsenals for more than a century is how easy it is to riff on.
 You can switch up your base spirit for a totally different cocktail–try bourbon for a Boulevardier or mezcal for a Rosita.
 Campari too bitter?
 Try subbing Aperol instead.
-And there are enough sweet vermouths on the market that it’ll be summer before you’ve finished trying them all.
+And there are enough sweet vermouths on the market that it’ll be another season before you’ve finished trying them all.

 If you feel like getting fancy, you can infuse your Negroni with other flavors.
 Try soaking coffee or cocoa nibs in your Campari overnight for a perfect sip, maybe some rosemary in your gin, or toss a bag of your favorite tea in your cocktail while you stir.
 You can bottle up your concoction and give it as a gift, or become the life of the party when you show up with Negronis instead of wine.
 But if there’s one trick you should absolutely try to elevate any Negroni from good to great, it’s this: add a pinch of salt.

 - Why you should never buy shredded cheese at the store